Venezuela wins seat on U.N. rights body despite opposition

 Breaking News Emails

 Venezuela won a contested election for a seat on the U.N.
-Human Rights Council on Thursday despite a campaign by over 50 organizations and many countries opposed to Nicolas Maduro's government and its rights record.
+Human Rights Council on Thursday despite a campaign by more than 50 organizations and many countries opposed to Nicolas Maduro's government and its rights record.

 Venezuela's Foreign Minister Jorge Arreaza called the vote "a victory" that followed "a fierce and brutal campaign by the United States ... and its subordinate nations."